Gueïda Fofana: Retirement

-Fofana began his managerial career as assistant manager to Christian Bassila for Lyon's reserve team in the 2018-19 season before becoming manager on May 28, 2019 ahead of the 2019-20 season.
-Fofana led the team to a 7th place finish in his first season in charge, improving on the previous two season's 12th and 11th place finishes.

 International career

 Fofana has been active with France on the youth level having appeared at all levels.
 Prior to representing France on international level, Fofana earned regional caps with Normandy at age 13.
 He made his international youth debut with the under-16 team in the team's opening match against the Republic of Ireland in a 1–1 draw.
 On 5 December, Fofana scored his first youth international goal converting a penalty in the team's 4–1 victory over Turkey.
 Fofana finished his under-16 career playing against Germany at the Olympic Stadium in Berlin on 30 May 2006.
 Germany won the match 1–0 with Felix Kroos scoring the lone goal.
 With the under-17 team, Fofana was named captain of the team by coach Francis Smerecki and scored his first goal on his debut in a 4–0 victory over Switzerland.
 In qualification for the 2008 UEFA European Under-17 Football Championship, Fofana scored a brace against Albania in the first qualifying round.
 He also captained the team to a second-place finish at the Algarve Cup in Portugal scoring his lone goal in a group stage match against the hosts.
 At the 2008 UEFA European Under-17 Football Championship, Fofana led the team to the final where they were defeated 4–0 by Spain.